Brake van: Present

 The requirement to use brake vans on trains in Great Britain was formally removed in 2021 with changes to the formal rules for freight train operation (colloquially known as the 'White Pages').

-In the years immediately prior to that, brake vans were only deemed necessary by HM Railway Inspectorate or Network Rail in certain special cases, for example in trains with unusual cargoes, track maintenance trains.
+In the years immediately before that, brake vans were deemed necessary only by the HM Railway Inspectorate or Network Rail in certain special cases, for example, on trains with unusual cargoes or on track maintenance trains.

 The nearest equivalent to a brake van still in use on main-line British railways is the driving van trailer (DVT), which is used on locomotive-hauled trains to control the locomotive from the other end of the train in a push-pull configuration, removing the need for the locomotive to run around its train at termini.
-Although the DVT has braking capability of its own, this is incidental, as the vehicle's primary purpose is to allow the train to be driven from the opposite end of the train from the locomotive, as well as to provide accommodation for bulky luggage.
+Although the DVT has braking capability of its own, this is incidental, as the vehicle's primary purpose is to allow the train to be driven from the opposite end to the locomotive and to provide accommodation for bulky luggage.

 Brake vans are still a common sight on many heritage railways.
 On occasion, multiple brake vans will be coupled together in what is known as a "brake van special" for people to ride in.

 Australia

-In Australia, brake vans (or guard's vans; both terms were in common use) were often also used for carrying parcels and light freight, and usually had large compartments and loading doors for such items.
-Some of the larger vans also included a compartment for passengers travelling on goods services or drovers travelling with their livestock.
+In Australia, brake vans (or guard vans; both terms were in common use) were often also used to carry parcels and light freight, and usually had large compartments and loading doors for such items.
+Some of the larger vans also included a compartment for passengers travelling on goods services or for drovers travelling with their livestock.